 How to Talk to Your Doctor About Lipedema Without Being Dismissed

 If you have already tried to raise this with a doctor and been told to lose weight, drink more water, or that it is "just how your body is" — you are not alone.
 Dismissal is, unfortunately, a standard part of the lipedema diagnostic journey.
-Studies suggest the average time from first symptoms to diagnosis is over a decade.
+Studies suggest the average time from first symptoms to diagnosis is over a decade (Journal of Vascular Surgery, 2021).

 But there is a clear pattern among the women who do get diagnosed — and it comes down to how they present their case.